 While the FFM has developed technology that we can use to assist individuals and families in applying for subsidies and enrolling in qualified health plans online, none of the states that operate their own health insurance exchanges have developed this capability.
 As a result, while we have assisted subsidy eligible individuals in applying for qualified health insurance plans in non-FFM states, we are not able to do so entirely online.
-If these state exchanges do not adopt processes and technology that allow us to assist subsidy-eligible individuals in enrolling through these exchanges over the Internet and without use of health insurance agents in our customer care centers, we will not be able to enroll large numbers of subsidy eligible individuals in these states, and our business, operating results and financial condition will be harmed.
+If these state exchanges do not adopt processes and technology that allow us to assist subsidy-eligible individuals in enrolling through these exchanges over the Internet and without use of health insurance agents in our customer care centers, we will not be able to effectively enroll subsidy eligible individuals in these states, and our business, operating results and financial condition will be harmed.

 In part to attempt to satisfy the conditions necessary for us to use our Internet technology platform to enroll individuals into qualified health plans as a health insurance agent, and assist individuals in applying for subsidies through government-run health insurance exchanges, we have incurred increased operating expenses.
 Increased operating expenses that we incur may not result in increased revenue for a number of reasons both within and outside of our control.
 If our revenue does not increase to offset increases in costs and operating expenses, our financial condition and results of operations could be negatively affected.
 For instance, we increased our technology and content expense in part to develop the capability to enroll individuals into qualified health insurance plans through exchanges.
-Despite our investment in this regard, our estimated number of individual and family health insurance members was less as of March 31, 2015 than it was at March 31, 2014.
-If we are not successful in leveraging our technology to enroll subsidy-eligible individuals through the FFM or other state health insurance exchanges, do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we will lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges.
-We also intend to reduce headcount and other expenses across our business.
-This reduction will make it more difficult to enroll individuals through health insurance exchanges and otherwise, which could result in a reduction in our membership and our commission revenue.
+Despite our investment in this regard, our individual and family health insurance plan membership has declined.
+If we are not successful in leveraging our technology to enroll subsidy-eligible individuals through the FFM, do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we will lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges.
+We have also reduced headcount and other expenses across our business.
+We anticipate this reduction, implemented in March 2015, will make it more difficult for us to enroll individuals through health insurance exchanges and otherwise, which could result in a reduction in our membership and our commission revenue.

-We depend upon health insurance carriers and government-run health insurance exchanges to adopt systems and processes that can handle sales of individual and family health insurance outside of the open enrollment period to those who qualify for special enrollment periods, which may include systems and processes that verify whether individuals and families are permitted to purchase individual and family health insurance outside of the open enrollment period.
-The failure of some health insurance exchanges, including the FFM, to develop these systems and processes has negatively impacted our ability to sell qualified health plans using our technology platform outside of the open enrollment period.
-If these systems and processes are not timely developed or are not compatible with our platform for selling individual and family health insurance, our ability to sell individual and family health insurance outside of the open enrollment period will be negatively impacted, particularly given that we have reduced headcount relating to our ability to sell individual and family health insurance and will need to rely more on our technology in this area, which would harm our business, operating results and financial condition.
+We depend upon health insurance carriers and government-run health insurance exchanges to adopt and maintain systems and processes that can handle sales of individual and family health insurance outside of the open enrollment period to those who qualify for special enrollment periods, which may include systems and processes that verify whether individuals and families are permitted to purchase individual and family health insurance outside of the open enrollment period.
+The failure of health insurance exchanges to develop these systems and processes has negatively impacted our ability to sell qualified health plans using our technology platform outside of the open enrollment period.
+If these systems and processes are not developed, are not maintained or are not compatible with our platform and processes for selling individual and family health insurance, our ability to sell individual and family health insurance outside of the open enrollment period will be negatively impacted, which could harm our business, operating results and financial condition, particularly given that we have reduced headcount relating to our ability to sell individual and family health insurance and will need to rely more on our technology to do so.